6 January 2019

 It was there that I discovered that more than one woodworker was doing veneer work of one sort or the other.
 I became intrigued and the trap was sprung.
 Bam!
 Gotcha!

-Up to that time in my life I had never even touched a veneer leaf.
+Up to that time in my life I had never even touched a sheet of veneer.
 My recollection of veneer was that it was a great way to hide crappy furniture.
 While the pieces that I recall seeing appeared new and shiny in the furniture showroom, they all had 'tacky' written all over them.
 No thought was given to design or functionality whatsoever.
 Given all of those recollections, it is little wonder that I never gave much thought to starting a veneer project.

 Today that is quickly changing.
 Just poke your head into one of todays luxury vehicles and you'll probably see burled-walnut on the dash and you may even see it wrapped around the steering wheel.
 Bentley's are smothered in exotic wood.
 Mine is anyway.
 Yeah, right!